 Why Businesses Are Moving Away From Bill.com

-BILL Holdings has built one of the most recognized names in accounts payable automation, but recognition and fit are two different things.
-A growing number of small businesses, bookkeepers, and finance teams are actively evaluating Bill.com competitors, and the reasons tend to cluster around three specific friction points.
+BILL Holdings has built one of the most recognized names in accounts payable automation, but recognition and fit are different things.
+Businesses evaluating Bill.com competitors usually cite three friction points.

 Per-transaction pricing that scales against you.
-BILL's per-transaction pricing model means your costs rise in direct proportion to your invoice volume.
-For a business processing a few dozen invoices a month, the fees may feel manageable.
-But for SMBs handling hundreds of invoices monthly, per-transaction invoice processing fees become a meaningful line item on the P&L. The more you grow, the more you pay, with no volume discount that meaningfully offsets the increase.
+BILL's per-transaction pricing model means costs rise with invoice volume.
+A few dozen invoices a month may feel manageable; hundreds of invoices can turn the fees into a meaningful P&L line item.
 Finance teams looking for a cheaper alternative to Bill.com often cite this as the tipping point.

 A full AP suite when you only need extraction.
-BILL offers approval workflows, vendor management, payment processing, and a range of features designed for end-to-end accounts payable operations.
+BILL offers approval workflows, vendor management, payment processing, and other end-to-end AP features.
 That breadth is valuable if you use it.
-Many businesses do not.
-They need to capture invoice data accurately and get it into their accounting system.
-They are paying for a full platform when a focused extraction tool would cover the actual workflow.
-The unused features add interface complexity without adding value, and the pricing reflects the full suite whether you touch those features or not.
+If the real workflow is capturing invoice data and getting it into accounting software, the unused suite adds cost and interface complexity without solving the actual bottleneck.

 Extraction accuracy that requires manual cleanup.
-For businesses processing invoices from diverse vendors (international suppliers, non-standard layouts, mixed languages), BILL's data capture can require frequent manual corrections.
-When an AP team has to verify and fix extracted fields on a significant percentage of invoices, the time savings promised by automation erode quickly.
-The whole point of moving to a digital tool is to eliminate manual data entry, not relocate it to a correction step.
+Invoices from international suppliers, non-standard layouts, or mixed languages can require frequent manual corrections.
+When an AP team has to verify and fix extracted fields on a significant share of invoices, automation has only moved manual entry to a correction step.

 These pain points matter more now because businesses have more alternatives to choose from.
-The shift to digital AP tools has accelerated sharply: according to the AFP's 2025 Digital Payments Survey, the share of B2B payments made by paper check has fallen from 81% in 2004 to just 26% in 2025.
+The shift to digital AP tools has accelerated sharply: according to the AFP's 2025 Digital Payments Survey, checks account for 26% of B2B payments, down from 33% in 2022.
 As that transition continues, the market for invoice processing tools grows with it, and businesses that once tolerated BILL's limitations now have real options.

 Full AP Platform or Extraction Tool: What Layer Do You Need?

 Layer 1: Full AP automation platforms handle accounts payable end to end.
-They capture invoice data, route approvals through your org chart, manage vendor records, and execute payments (ACH, check, virtual card).
-If you need a single system that owns the entire lifecycle from the moment an invoice hits your inbox to the moment money leaves your account, this is the layer you are shopping in.
-These platforms replace BILL entirely.
+They capture invoice data, route approvals, manage vendor records, and execute payments.
+If you need one system to own the lifecycle from invoice receipt to payment, this layer replaces BILL entirely.

-Layer 2: Invoice data extraction tools do one thing and do it well.
-They convert invoices (PDFs, scans, photos) into structured data, whether that is a spreadsheet, CSV, or JSON file, and hand it off.
-No approval chains, no payment rails, no vendor portals.
-You feed invoices in, get clean data out, and route that data into whatever accounting, ERP, or payment system you already rely on.
+Layer 2: Invoice data extraction tools convert invoices (PDFs, scans, photos) into structured spreadsheets, CSV files, or JSON.
+No approval chains, payment rails, or vendor portals.
+You feed invoices in, get clean data out, and route that data into the accounting, ERP, or payment system you already use.

 The question is not which alternative has the longest feature list.
 It is which layer matches the workflow you actually run.